-The real news for June has not occurred yet, but I feel that it is important to present a head’s up on an event that will take center stage on June 26th.
+On June 26th an event in Panama took center stage on the world stage.
 The event to which I refer is the opening and dedication of the expanded Panama Canal.

 It is now 102 years after the canal originally opened in 1914.
-The world of shipping has clearly changed since then.
-As soon as the United States had a naval fleet in every part of the world, the canal lost much of it’s unique strategic value.
+World shipping has clearly changed since then, and as soon as the United States had a naval fleet in every part of the world, the canal lost much of it’s unique strategic value.
 Suddenly it was not as vital to the national security of the USA as it had been in years gone bye.
 President Jimmy Carter knew this, and I believe that his decision to present the canal to Panama was correct.
 The time had come to do just that.
 However, the canal is still an incredibly vital resource as a commercial enterprise, not just for Panama, but for the entire world.

 The quick view of what will be officially opened on June 26th is a canal that has the capacity to allow ships to use the canal that heretofore were too big to fit into the original locks built in the early 1900’s.
 For years, the largest ships that could fit into the locks of the Panama canal were known as Panamax.